-A major line of research in our lab, therefore, is to identify manners whereby the OT encodes odor sensory information and to learn how this information consequently gets distributed throughout interconnected brain structures.
-We are also interested in defining sources of information into the OT.
-Work from our group is the first to demonstrate how neurons in the OT encode odor information in behaving subjects and how these processing strategies are shaped by the learned meaning of the odors (viz., valence).
-We are now working to identify complementary cellular mechanisms of odor valence and understand how this information is distributed among interconnected neural ensembles.
+A major line of research in the Wesson Lab, therefore, is to identify manners whereby the OT encodes odor sensory information and to learn how this information consequently gets distributed throughout interconnected brain structures.
+They are also interested in defining sources of information into the OT.
+Work from their group is the first to demonstrate how neurons in the OT encode odor information in behaving subjects and how these processing strategies are shaped by the learned meaning of the odors (viz., valence).
+They are now working to identify complementary cellular mechanisms of odor valence and understand how this information is distributed among interconnected neural ensembles.

-A related major line of research in our lab is regarding the OT’s role in motivated behaviors.
+A related major line of research in the Wesson Lab is regarding the OT’s role in motivated behaviors.
 Despite elegant work showing that the OT is needed for both reward behavior and psychostimulant effects on behavior, the OT is not even incorporated into many prevalent models of the brain’s reward system.
 This omission may in part be explained by a lack of the specific cellular mechanisms whereby the OT impacts reward-guided behavior.
-Work from our group is the first to demonstrate how neurons in the OT encode goal-directed actions and natural reinforcers and how these are dictated by the motivational state of the animal.
-Ongoing work in our lab is now resolving important features whereby the OT subserves motivated behaviors.
+Work from their group is the first to demonstrate how neurons in the OT encode goal-directed actions and natural reinforcers and how these are dictated by the motivational state of the animal.
+Ongoing work in this lab is now resolving important features whereby the OT subserves motivated behaviors.
 This work is highly relevant to understanding brain mechanisms of addictive behaviors.

 Determine why, and how, the olfactory system is vulnerable to early onset dementias, including Alzheimer’s disease and Parkinson’s disease:

-A question of wide importance to our understanding of AD and PD is how these diseases progress.
+A question of wide importance to the understanding of AD and PD is how these diseases progress.
 At a circuit level, this problem can be thought of specifically by the following question: How can subtle and sometimes undetectable levels of local pathogens result in severe, wide-spread nervous system dysfunction?
-We address this question in the mammalian olfactory system, which yields ideal tractability for physiological recordings as well as a nearly linear, yet also distributed, information processing stream.
+The lab addresses this question in the mammalian olfactory system, which yields ideal tractability for physiological recordings as well as a nearly linear, yet also distributed, information processing stream.
 This is a clinically-relevant model, especially given the early presence of some AD and PD neuropathology (during early Braak & Braak stages) in the olfactory bulbs of persons afflicted with the disease.
-Our work seeks to allow the direct assessment of the cellular-level contributions of peripheral nervous dysfunction (‘upstream’) on central (‘downstream’) processing of behaviorally/perceptually-relevant information in the context of AD and PD and will therefore yield novel data on circuit progression of these diseases.
+The lab’s work seeks to allow the direct assessment of the cellular-level contributions of peripheral nervous dysfunction (‘upstream’) on central (‘downstream’) processing of behaviorally/perceptually-relevant information in the context of AD and PD and will therefore yield novel data on circuit progression of these diseases.